fabric8-quickstarts/spring-camel/ReadMe.md

     mvn exec:java

-### Running the example in fabric8
+### Running the example in Kubernetes or OpenShift

 It is assumed a running Kubernetes platform is already running.
 If not you can find details how to [get started](http://fabric8.io/guide/getStarted/index.html).

-The example can be built and deployed using a single goal:
+    mvn fabric8:run

-    mvn -Pf8-local-deploy
+To list all the running pods in Kubernetes type:

-When the example runs in fabric8, you can use the OpenShift client tool to inspect the status
+    kubetl get pods

-To list all the running pods:
+Or on OpenShift type:

     oc get pods

 Then find the name of the pod that runs this quickstart, and output the logs from the running pods with:

-    oc logs <name of pod>
+    kubectl logs <name of pod>

 You can also use the fabric8 [web console](http://fabric8.io/guide/console.html) to manage the running pods, and view logs and much more.

 ### More details

 You can find more details about running this [quickstart](http://fabric8.io/guide/quickstarts/running.html) on the website.
-This also includes instructions how to change the Docker image user and registry.